gkant06/Neural_Network_Implementation/README.md

 model itself have been defined from scratch including forward pass and back propagation without the use of standard Pytorch module.
 The same has been modified to create a neural network with 2 hidden layers to compare results for training and test accuracy and loss.

-Part 2: Pytorch Implementation of a single layer neural network
+Part 2: Pytorch Implementation of a single and two layer MLP

 In this section, a single layer neural network has been implemented using Pytorch.
 I have used the ReLU activation function from the torch.nn module, in which it does not need to be built